Gardening Now in Arizona

 Flowers

-Daisies, poppies, petunias and sweet peas are great plants that love our mild spring.
-If you are late to the game, you may want to consider snapdragons or even sunflowers as these nice pops of color are great and a little more hardy with the heat.
+Planting flowers gives your home that pop of color that it desires!
+Daisies, poppies, petunias and sweet peas are plants that love an Arizona spring.
+Running late this Spring?
+Consider snapdragons or sunflowers that tend to be more heat resistant.
 Other options include cosmos, dahlias and marigolds, all three favorites for a lovely spring garden.

 Vegetables

-Growing your own vegetables to cook is a rewarding experience for everyone, particularly for young kids.
+Growing your own vegetables to cook is a rewarding experience for everyone!
+Imagine getting ready for dinner and getting to use the freshest vegetables possible?
 Setting up your spring garden in Arizona allows you to grow hearty vegetables like asparagus, carrots, radishes, corn, peppers, eggplant and squash.
-If you lack room.
-We highly recommend getting into herbs like basil, mint, rosemary and parsley.
+However, if you lack room, we highly recommend getting into herbs like basil, mint, rosemary and parsley.